 When I finally decided to write this book that already was writing itself as I lay awake many nights following my mother’s death in September 2009, I also decided to tap my email files as a memory-jogging source of facts to buttress the story that was taking form in my head.
 All the re-read emails returned me to the moments in which I had written or read them, and this time travel brought me face to face once again with the intense emotions of those moments.
 The more I read, the clearer it became that these emails needed to be an integral part of the story itself; if they were shared verbatim, instead of cannibalized for details, readers could live what I was reliving; by allowing them to hear our voices and imagine what it would have been like to be one of us, I could put readers “in the moment” themselves.
 The interweaving of “real-time” accounts of events and emotions makes this story especially powerful and arguably quite unlike any other personal narrative recounting a family’s journey from death sentence to death or a daughter’s journey through paralyzing grief to profound gratitude.

 Ultimately, despite the sad topic and the heavy heart with which I wrote, When All That’s Left of Me Is Love is an uplifting, hopeful, affirming book.
 It is about love, faith, family, courage and gratitude.
 It also is an affirmation of the special bond between mothers and daughters, a touching love story, a spiritual journey, a poetry lesson, even a case for happy hour.
+It is about hope and the gift of hospice.
 It’s about coming home to live rather than coming home to die, learning to cry, letting go, holding on, connecting, believing in what is possible, resolving to stay in the moment, making magic.